apple/foundationdb/design/data-distributor-internals.md

 (4) `teamTracker` actor monitors a team’s healthiness.
 When a server in the team becomes unhealthy, it issues the `RelocateShard` request to repair the replication factor.
 The less servers a team has, the higher priority the `RelocateShard` request will be.

 #### Movement Priority
+There are roughly 4 class of movement priorities
+* Healthy priority.
+The movement is for maintain the cluster healthy status, and the priority is depended on the healthy status of the source team.
+* Load balance priority.
+The movement is for balance cluster workload.
+* Boundary change priority.
+The movement will change current shard boundaries.
+* Others.
+Like resuming a in-flight movement.

-Each shard movement has a priority associating with the move attempt, which is depended on the priority of the source team.
-The explanation of each priority knob (`PRIORITY_<XXX>`) is in `ServerKnobs.h`.
+Each shard movement has a priority associating with the move attempt,  The explanation of each priority knob (`PRIORITY_<XXX>`) is in `ServerKnobs.h`.

 In `status json` output, please look at field `.data.team_tracker.state` for team priority state.